Diatomic molecules have three translational degrees of freedom – but they have rotational and vibrational varieties as well.

 The direction in which a particle moves is described by the three variables, usually written X, Y, and Z. As Ken Koehler of the University of Cincinnati informs us, atoms may be viewed as single points without size – so there are only three translational degrees of freedom for a given atom.

-Consider how diatomic hydrogen adds two more varieties of degrees of freedom, rotational and vibrational.
+Consider how diatomic hydrogen adds two more varieties of freedom, rotational and vibrational.

-We must acknowledge, however, that the “dumbbell” can rotate in space as it travels, adding two degrees of freedom.
+We must acknowledge, however, that the “dumbbell” can rotate in space as it travels, adding two more degrees.

 Why do we say, “these degrees” – plural – rather than “this degree” – singular?
 Because if one atom vibrates in one direction, the other atom can either vibrate in the same direction, or in the opposite direction.
-This may seem odd, because we have chosen the spring model.
-However, in our discussion of degrees of vibrational freedom, we go beyond the concept of the rigid spring.
+In our spring model, the spring may be rigid, yet it can slightly stretch and contract.

 And so, the total degrees of freedom describing the motion of a diatomic molecule is not three, for translation only, but seven: two degrees for rotation and two for vibration (some sources, e.g. Charles Kittel, cite only one vibratory degree of freedom kinetically, but include an equivalent amount of energy said to represent a potential energy contribution).